golamkibria/skill-studio/README.md

 1. Clone or download the project.
 2. Open `index.html` directly in a browser.
-3. Select an assessment and click `Start Assessment`.
+3. Select an assessment, choose settings, and click `Start Assessment`.

 No build step or dependency install is required.